 Aerocon Aero-mechanical conveyors are well-suited for the transfer of a variety of products at the same transfer velocity.
 Unlike pneumatic systems, Aero-mechanical conveyors can accommodate a wide variety of product bulk densities without the need to change conveying parameters.
 Additionally, the conveyor does not pump air and therefore requires no filtration.
 The designed system consists of an Aerocon bag dump station, a unique twin hopper screw feeder, purpose-built gravity diverter valve, a split-frame type bulk bag unloader, a lump breaker, and two Aero-mechanical conveyors.
 The bulk bag assembly was over 20 feet high to accommodate the diverter valve.
 Bulk material was unloaded from bulk bags, with minor ingredients hand dumped via integrated reverse jet filter type bag dump station, fed via a screw feeder and on to the first of two Aero-mechanical conveyors.

 Low Headroom, No Problem

 The 450V Aero-mechanical conveyor elevates bulk materials 20’ before turning through 90 degrees and running horizontally for 12’ where bulk material discharges into a second Aero-Mechanical unit.
-Running at a lower linear velocity, this mechanical conveyor is equipped with three outlet valves.
+Running at a lower linear velocity, this mechanical conveyor is equipped with three-outlet valves.
 The low profile Rotating Tube Section Valves are pneumatically operated and allow the selection of the appropriate destination mixer.
-Overall height of each valve is 15” including the operator, which in comparison to the height of a typical filter receiver, allows greater flexibility for low headroom environments.
+The overall height of each valve is 15” including the operator, which in comparison to the height of a typical filter receiver, allows greater flexibility for low headroom environments.

 Features, Benefits and Other Applications